-Knowing what to do for your horse when it has a loose shoe can be the difference in a healthy horse and one living in pain.
+Knowing what to do for your horse when it has a loose shoe can be the difference between a healthy horse and one living in pain.
 If you find that your horse has a shoe that is only slightly loose, you can bind it with duct tape or self-adhesive until the farrier arrives.

 If you find that it is really loose, you should remove it as soon as possible.
 If not, your horse can easily cause an injury to itself or even a rider.
 The horse can step on the shoe with its other hoof, which would rip the shoe off even more.